MoniJintu/ComicCrafterAI/README.md

 A screenshot of an example comic generation:
 ![Screenshot from 2023-11-27 09-11-59](https://github.com/rashmigr01/comic-creator/assets/77162931/26b7e25f-9e28-4671-af3a-660340a12eeb)

+## INTRODUCTION
+ComicCrafter AI is a generative AI-based comic creation tool designed to run entirely on local edge devices.
+It empowers users to bring their stories to life in a comic-style format using simple text prompts .By leveraging on-device AI capabilities, ComicCrafter AI ensures faster generation times, enhanced privacy, and full creative control, making it an ideal solution for storytellers, hobbyists, and comic enthusiasts who want to generate content anytime, anywhere.
 ## Tech Stack

 To implement the application, the following tech was used: